-Each resident must know the limits of their scope of VI.A.2.e).(1) authority, and the circumstances under which the resident is permitted to act with conditional independence.
+Each resident must know the limits of their scope of authority, and the circumstances under which the resident is permitted to act with conditional independence.
 (Outcome)

 Background and Intent: The ACGME Glossary of Terms defines conditional independence as: Graded, progressive responsibility for patient care with defined oversight.